capocasa/pharao/README.md

 }
 ```

 Something I like to do is have a few domains where each subdomain has a directory for even more convenience.
+You create directory and file `/var/www/_.example.org/foo/bar.nim` and can call it at `curl foo.example.org/bar.nim`.

 ```
 server {